CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 * Image for MAD-MEX processes: madmex/ws
 * Shell: data_ingestion_folder.sh with execution permissions.
 Go to rapideye_commands.md in this repository.
-* Configuration archive: "configuration.ini".
+* Configuration archive: 'configuration.ini'.
 Go to configurations.md of this repository.
-* Create "resources/config" directories in your filesystem.
+* Create 'resources/config' directories in your filesystem.
 Copy configuration.ini to this path
-* Create directory "eodata" in your filesystem, here the process of ingest will copy the folder to be ingested.
+* Create directory 'eodata' in your filesystem, here the process of ingest will copy the folder to be ingested.
-* Archive containing the environment variables that will be used by the ingest process: "variables.txt".
-The contents of "variables.txt" are:
+* Archive containing the environment variables that will be used by the ingest process: 'variables.txt'.
+The contents of 'variables.txt' are:

 ```
 export MADMEX=/LUSTRE/MADMEX/code/